TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.16.0
+- Added safegaurd to reading tablist and scoreboard information for the cases when it attempts to read it while the world is unloaded
+- Frozen Corpses will now be recognized when you approach a possible corpse location
+- Tweaked visuals of the fossil solver
+- Added common transfer party commands to transfer to "Transfer to glacial mineshaft finder"
+- "Announce glacial mineshaft" will now also say ".transfer" in party chat
+- Added a auto party warp when entering a mineshaft
+- Modified the equation for rendering the offscreen waypoint arrow to find a point on an ellipse rather then a circle to better fill out your monitors aspect ratio
+- Added a feature to warn when the Tank in your party is low
+- Fixed an issue with tab widgets not being hidden or removed when the setting is disabled
+- Fixed an issue with low performance with parenting widgets to others and issue with possible parent child cycles
+- Fixed an issue with commission waypoints still showing offscreen when the setting is set to "OFF"
+- Fixed an issue with pest tracker due to changes with the particles used
+- Added a feature to show hitboxes of slayer bosses, with your own boss being colored differently

 ### 0.15.9
 - Fixed an issue with the Fossil Excavator solver rendering behind the gui background texture
 - Fossil Excavator solver now show's remaining charges as well as highlights fossil progress red if you do not have enough charges to complete the fossil